We believe that the best architecture originates from the close and open collaboration between client and design team

-Chris LoNigro, Associate Director, has been practicing architecture for more then 20 years and has been a lead designer at diloretoARCH since 2005.
-He has taken lead on the Manhattan Beach Condominiums in Rockaway, Oregon and most recently St. Joseph the Worker Church in SE Portland and Gethsemani Funeral Home in Happy Valley.
+Chris LoNigro, Associate Director, has been practicing architecture for more than 20 years and has been a lead designer at diloretoARCH since 2005.
+He took the lead on the Manhattan Beach Condominiums in Rockaway, Oregon and more recently St. Joseph the Worker Church in SE Portland and Gethsemani Funeral Home in Happy Valley.
 We rely upon Chris’ exceptional understanding of how a building will exist within its environment, drawing heavily upon context and place.
 His interest in how humans perceive and interact with their environment generates an approachable architecture.
 His exploration of light and materiality in scared spaces lead to those quieter moments of human connections.
 Chris’ welcoming and insightful architectural work has been featured in several local and national print and online design publications.
-Raised in St. Louis, Missouri and received his B.Arch from the University of Kansas.
+Raised in St. Louis, Missouri, Chris received his B.Arch from the University of Kansas.
 In his spare time, you can find him wandering the Pacific Northwest or restoring his 100+ year old home.